-That’s right, the woman who has suffered with anxiety since I was 12.
-Yet not one day in those twelve weeks did I have anxiety.
+That’s right, the woman who has suffered with anxiety since I was 12 years old, yet not one day in those twelve weeks did I have anxiety.
 Stress, yes, anxiety, no. It felt like a miraculous journey.
-It was the desire of our hearts to travel again & when it came along it was God’s peace that surpasses all understanding that got us here.
-I knew that at the time and it’s what helped me manage as I spent those 10 weeks packing up our life into cardboard boxes.
+It was the desire of our hearts to travel again and when it came along it was God’s peace that surpasses all understanding that got us here.
+I knew that at the time and it’s what helped me manage as I spent those twelve weeks packing up our life into cardboard boxes.

 So that was our joint desire, but what about me?
-Hubby had a job to walk straight into, even the kids had new classes at a new school to walk straight into.
-What about me?
+My hubby had a job to walk straight into, even the kids had new classes at a new school to walk right into.
+So what about me?
 The question sounds a selfish one.
 It’s a concept that most of us mums shy away from in horror.
 Me?
 There is allowed to be a Me?
 However, in this move I have (selfishly or not) allowed myself to think about me.
-I gave up two new adventures I had been training for to move to Canada and so I had some questions for God about what this new life means for me.
+I gave up two new adventures I had been training for to move to Canada and so I had some questions for God about what this new life meant for me.

 So here it.
 The personal desire of my own heart is to serve God.
 Sounds simple hey?!
 Not when you don’t know have a clue what that might look like!
 I love to write.
 I love to illustrate.
 I love to advocate for others.
 I love counselling and I had thought I was about to go down that path, but guess what, my qualifications aren’t valid in Canada!